brave-experiments/ad-block/README.md

 It uses a bloom filter and Rabin-Karp algorithm to be super fast.

+## Compatibility

+This project supports almost all of the [EasyList](https://adblockplus.org/filters) rule formats.
+It also supports some rule formats specific to other projects, like [uBlock](https://github.com/gorhill/uBlock/) and [AdGuard](https://adguard.com/en/welcome.html).
+For more details on what rule formats are supported, please see the included `COMPATIBILITY.md` file.

 ## To include brave/ad-block in your project:

 ```